-PLANNING POLICY STATEMENT 11: REGIONAL SPATIAL STRATEGIES KEY OBJECTIVES RELEVANT TO PLAN AND SA KEY TARGETS AND INDICATORS RELEVANT TO PLAN AND SA IMPLICATIONS FOR PLAN IMPLICATIONS FOR SA The purpose of PPS11 is to provide a framework and guidance for the development of Regional Spatial Strategies.
+PLANNING POLICY STATEMENT 11: REGIONAL SPATIAL STRATEGIES

+KEY OBJECTIVES RELEVANT TO PLAN AND SA KEY TARGETS AND INDICATORS RELEVANT TO PLAN AND SA IMPLICATIONS FOR PLAN IMPLICATIONS FOR SA The purpose of PPS11 is to provide a framework and guidance for the development of Regional Spatial Strategies.
 The statement itself does not contain information or specific targets relating to the development of minerals and waste plans.
 No specific targets.
 The plan must be in conformity with the objectives of the RSS.
 Check to ensure that the key requirements of the PPS are reflected in the SA Framework.
-The RSS provides a higher-level framework within which to develop the M&WLP.
-It is essential that the RSS both shapes, and is shaped by, other regional strategies.

-PLANNING POLICY STATEMENT 12: LOCAL DEVELOPMENT FRAMEWORKS KEY OBJECTIVES RELEVANT TO PLAN AND SA KEY TARGETS AND INDICATORS RELEVANT TO PLAN AND SA IMPLICATIONS FOR PLAN IMPLICATIONS FOR SA PPS12 is a procedural guide for the preparation of Local Development Frameworks.
-No key relevant targets/indicators as the PPS is a procedural guide.
-The plan must accord with the procedural requirements of PPS 12.
-PPS 12 is procedural and therefore there are limited implications for the SA
+PLANNING POLICY STATEMENT 12: LOCAL DEVELOPMENT FRAMEWORKS

+KEY OBJECTIVES RELEVANT TO PLAN AND SA KEY TARGETS AND INDICATORS RELEVANT TO PLAN AND SA IMPLICATIONS FOR PLAN IMPLICATIONS FOR SA PPS12 is a procedural guide for the preparation of Local Development Frameworks.
 The statement dictates the content, depth and structure of the LDF and reiterates the responsibilities of planning authorities.
 Some core themes are included, but these are often covered more thoroughly by other PPSs and procedural guidance documents.
-The main issues repeated in PPS12 are: • A central focus on sustainable development. • The interaction between Regional, County Council and Local Planning Authorities. • Community involvement, consultation and independent examination. • The use and presence of a credible evidence base. • The procedure and requirement for SA/SEA.
-Also considered: ■ Creating Local Development Frameworks - A companion Guide to PPS12. ■ Sustainability Appraisal of Regional Spatial Strategies and Local Development Frameworks (Consultation Paper). ■ PPS12 Monitoring Guidance.
+The main issues repeated in PPS12 are: • A central focus on sustainable development. • The interaction between Regional, County Council and Local Planning Authorities. • Community involvement, consultation and independent No key relevant targets/indicators as the PPS is a procedural guide.
+The plan must accord with the procedural requirements of PPS 12.
+PPS 12 is procedural and therefore there are limited implications for the SA Framework.
+Superseded in June 2008 by the new PPS12:

+examination. • The use and presence of a credible evidence base. • The procedure and requirement for SA/SEA.
+Also considered: ▪ Creating Local Development Frameworks - A companion Guide to PPS12. ▪ Sustainability Appraisal of Regional Spatial Strategies and Local Development Frameworks (Consultation Paper). ▪ PPS12 Monitoring Guidance.
 No targets - A procedural guide.
 No targets - A procedural document that has informed the production of this SA/SEA.
 Targets for SA/SEA are linked to targets in Monitoring reports.
-Framework.
 Limited implications for producing the SA Framework.
 Prime guidance for producing the Framework and following stages.
-Objectives / indicators and targets and will link with annual Monitoring reports. -- --- -- --
+Objectives / indicators and targets and will link with annual Monitoring reports. --- --- -- --